 - Huge Holographic Head: The Professor's in one scene.

 - Ignored Expert: Much to the Professor's increasing annoyance.The Professor: I'm the Professor!
 Why won't anyone listen to me?!

-- I Will Wait for You: The ending revealed that Seymour waited for Fry at the place he told him he'd meet him, even after he was frozen, waiting until the day he died.
+- I Will Wait for You: The ending revealed that Seymour waited for Fry to come back to Panucci's until the day he died.
 Connie Francis' cover of the song plays over the scene.

 - Jerkass: Bender is at his near-worst in this one.

-- Know-Nothing Know-It-All: The tour guide at Pannuci's claims she's an expert on the place thanks to a twenty-minute "fun-gineering" talk and a harlequin romance book.
+- Know-Nothing Know-It-All: The tour guide at Panucci's claims she's an expert on the place thanks to a twenty-minute "fun-gineering" talk and a Harlequin romance book.
 Fry still waves these off as "fancy degrees".

 - Large Ham: The Professor's on a roll this episode.

 - Lava Is Boiling Kool-Aid: Only for Bender, and only because he's made of dolomite.
 His eyes still melt afterward.
 Note that the lava is still partly transparent, behaves like water, and that Bender's hat floats on it without immediately catching fire.

 - Lightning Can Do Anything: Subverted.
 Lava can do anything.